 Previous farming or gardening experience is not required.
 Instead we are seeking candidates with a demonstrated interest in sustainability and indications that this experience will inform your future work.

 Applicants are expected to be physically capable as the job involves completing long stretches of strenuous labor in challenging working conditions.
 Previous outdoor work experience is preferred and the applicant should be able to lift 50+lbs.
-The physical nature of this job cannot be understated, as it requires physical work in the hot sun for months.
-Please indicate your outdoor experience in your application.
+Applicants should indicate their experience with outdoor and physical undertakings as the position requires working in all outdoor conditions.
 Applicants with physical limitations should please indicate those in their application material and how they have overcome those challenges in their personal and work life, while understanding this does not preclude you from qualification.

 Applicants should have a demonstrated ability to listen to directions and execute them.
 This is a crucial element of this job as apprentices are relied upon to become more autonomous as the season progresses.
 A positive attitude and solid communication skills are essential to success in this position.
 Applicants are encourage to espouse the qualities that make them unique and how those qualities will contribute to the success of a small team.

 To apply please send an e-mail to Will Jaquinde at firstname.lastname@example.org with the following material:

 The deadline is February 1st, although applicants may be accepted on a rolling basis.
 Applicants will be informed of an interview opportunity no later than February 8th.

 MSU Extension programs and materials are open to all without regard to race,color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status, or veteran status.